mpm514/ds2-2024/README.md

 **Task 3**

-A. Using all attributes, build an SVM Model to predict emotions: Train the SVM model using the given kernel functions (linear, polynomial, rbf, sigmoid). **10 points**
+A. Using all attributes, build an SVM Model to predict bean varieties: Train the SVM model using the given kernel functions (linear, polynomial, rbf, sigmoid). **10 points**

 B. Perform 5-fold cross-validation for each of the 4 kernel functions and compute accuracy (mean of validation scores), precision and recall.
 Generate a table, as given below, for the obtained results. **5 points**